 Occupational Health Program

 The University of Texas at Austin strives to create a safe and healthful environment for the university community.
-In support of this goal, the university's Occupational Health Program (OHP) partners with the employee and the Environmental Health & Safety (EHS) and Human Resource Services (HRS) departments to understand working conditions and to ensure that appropriate precautions are taken to protect the university’s most valuable asset—our faculty and staff.
+In support of this goal, the university's Occupational Health Program (OHP) partners with the employee and the Environmental Health & Safety (EHS) and Human Resources (HR) departments to understand working conditions and to ensure that appropriate precautions are taken to protect the university’s most valuable asset—our faculty and staff.
 Additionally, the OHP treats minor work-related injuries & illnesses and provides job specific health risk counseling to improve overall health & well-being.

 Occupational Health Program Services Offered:

 - Health risk appraisal and assessments for research animal work and identified lab safety programs and other university programs that involve higher risk work and activities

 - Health risk counseling for allergies, ergonomics, reproductive, and immune status issues that may impact your job functions